Manifestation Examples: 50+ Manifesting Sentences & How to Write Your Own

 Manifestation Examples for Career and Money

 Career manifestation sentences combine specific financial goals with identity-level beliefs, rewiring your relationship with money from scarcity thinking to earned abundance.
+For a deep dive into financial manifestation specifically, see how to manifest money.

 1. I am earning $10,000/month doing work that feels meaningful and aligns with my strengths.